mitau/CAPESB/README.md

 # WiFi Security Behaviour Enhancing Curriculum

 Welcome to the WiFi security behaviour enhancing curriculum.
-This curriculum assists an organization enhance WiFi Security behaviour by training users or staff on various concepts established to have influence on user behavior.
+This curriculum can assist an organization enhance WiFi Security behaviour by training users or staff on various WiFi concepts which have been established to influence positive user behavior.

 The curriculum covers the following thematic topics.